What are some common sleep problems?

 There are multiple causes of sleep problems but one thing for sure is that difficulty getting to sleep and disrupted sleep throughout the night may leave you feeling frustrated, stressed, and worried about your sleep problems, which can make it even harder to fall to sleep.
 For some individuals, this is how the sleep-worry cycle starts.

-Treatment with a Sleep Psychologists in Melbourne:
+Treatment with a Sleep Therapist in Melbourne:

 Treatment delivered by your Psychologist usually involves a combination of the cognitive behaviour therapy (CBT) and proven sleep-hygiene techniques tailored towards the individual.
 Other techniques may include: